YARDSCAPING

 Did we just say “yardscaping”?
 YES.
 Yes we did.

-Rather than supporting chemically-treated, water-wasted lawns, yardscape design gives attention to native plants, to our wonderful pollinators, to sustainable year-round visual interest, to perennial food sources, and to creative water reuse systems (to conserve what is nature-given & to lower water bills).
+Rather than supporting chemically-treated, water-wasted lawns, Common Roots yardscape design gives attention to native plants, to our wonderful pollinators, to sustainable year-round visual interest, to perennial food sources, and to creative water reuse systems (conserving what is nature-given & to lower water bills).
 We work the soil organically (100% pesticide-free) supporting a safer, more abundant ecosystem.

 Earth Care